 - Improper use of hazardous chemicals or waste materials

-- Defective railroad crossings or crossing signals
+- Defective railroad crossings or signals

 - Inadequate signal interchanges or train controls

-- Faulty train track or rail inspection
+- Faulty track inspection

 - Improper switching